Megan Boyd: Death

 Boyd tied flies for almost six decades using only natural light or a gas lantern for illumination.
 At the age of 70, her eyesight began to fail and she was forced to retire from commercial tying in 1985.
 In 1988 she moved from her Kintradwell cottage into Brora.
 In 2000, Prince Charles paid her a visit in the nursing home where they discussed her favourite fly: the Popham.
-Originated by F. L. Popham, the pattern is one of the most complicated and beautifully constructed of all the classic dressings that Britain has given to the sport.

 She is remembered for her devotion to her work, living by herself and working many hours a day.
 She was a dedicated conservationist and a major supporter of the North Atlantic Salmon Fund and its efforts to preserve remaining stocks of wild salmon to their native rivers.
 Boyd regularly donated examples of her flies for auctions to raise funds for the salmon.

 Boyd died on 15 November 2001 in Golspie, Scotland at the age of 86.